SriSumanth1996/Labor_Optimisation/README.md

 # Labor_Optimisation
-This repository hosts the mathematical optimisation of labor.
+This repository hosts my mathematical work on optimisation of labor.